2017 - Barry Alvarez

 1998 - eddie robinson

-Coach Robinson amassed the most victories by an NCAA Division I football coach in the history of the game.
+Coach Robinson amassed the most victories of any NCAA Division I football coach in the history of the game.
 More importantly, Coach Robinson was a molder of men and a positive influence on every community he touched.

 1997 - Bart Starr

-Bart Starr’s legacy began under the successful coaching of Vince Lombardi where the Hall of fame quarterback won two Super Bowl games.
-Now, he continues Lombardi’s legacy as an influential Chairperson of the Vince Lombardi Cancer Foundation.
+Bart Starr’s legacy began under the successful coaching of Vince Lombardi where the Hall of Fame quarterback won two Super Bowl games.
+He continues Lombardi’s legacy as an influential chairperson of the Vince Lombardi Cancer Foundation.

 1996 - Gen. H. Norman Schwarzkopf